dmzy007/spf13-vim-leoatchina/README.markdown

 # leoatchina的vim配置文件
 This is leoatchina's vim config forked from [spf13-vim:steve francia's vim distribution](https://github.com/spf13/spf13-vim).I sincerely thank him for great job.
 To meet my needs,I have changed lots of settings and plugins.
+ You can find spf13's origin config at http://spf13.com

 [spf13]()对他自己作品的介绍
 > spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and MacVim.